HOME FAMILY YESTERDAY SOLVAY STARSTRUCK MIXED BAG

 Other lessons:

 Do not shop at Wal•Mart.
 That chain has the best surveillance cameras and you will be observed in the store or the parking lot.
-Even if you pay cash to avoid receiving an identifying credit card receipt, you will be seen carrying your purchases — like that shovel, the plastic tarp and gasoline can — from the store to your car.
+Even if you pay cash to avoid receiving an identifying credit card receipt, you will be seen carrying your purchases — like the shovel, the plastic tarp and gasoline can — from the store to your car.

 If you intend to make your crime seem like a robbery, be sure to steal something, then put it where it will never be found.
 Most killers who ransack houses either forget to take something or toss it so close to the property that it is quickly found, proving robbery wasn't a motive.